Home Report a Problem Pollution Journal Sewers & Drains Farmland

 20th March 2024

 • United Utilities have published a map for your phone, showing the state of their CSOs in 'near real time', so you can keep dogs and children out of the river at appropriate times.
-Link to Map
+Link to their Map

 • United Utilities have recruited and trained River Rangers to patrol and troubleshoot the river.
 Details